 Any student with a grade point average that falls below those stated will be placed on academic probation.
-Students in academic probation status are notified by the Chief Student Affairs Officer.
+Students in academic probation status are notified by Vice President of Student Development.
 Students have a full semester to remedy academic probation.